-Wireless technology is convenient, cheap and is built into virtually every new smart phone, tablet and laptop computer on the market.
-Many businesses use wireless networks either alongside traditional wired networks or as an alternative to them
+Wireless technology is convenient, cheap and built into every new smartphone, tablet and laptop computer on the market.
+Many businesses use wireless (Wi-Fi) networks either alongside traditional wired networks or as an alternative

 With use of mobile devices widespread, the arguments for having a wireless network are strong for most businesses.

-The cost of creating a wireless network can be low (especially in small offices), yet the payoff in terms of convenience, productivity and flexibility is large.
+The cost of creating a wireless network is generally quite low (especially in small offices), yet the payoff in terms of convenience, productivity and flexibility is significant.

 What are wireless networks?

-Wireless networks do the same thing as any other computer network: they link together computers and other devices so you can share files, access the internet and use centralised applications.
+Wireless networks do the same thing as any other IT network - they link together computers and other devices so staff can share files, access the internet and use centralised applications.

-The difference is that while traditional networks use physical cables to link computers together, wireless networks use radio waves.
+The difference is that while traditional networks use physical cables to link devices together, wireless networks use radio waves.

-The technology used in a wireless connection is usually referred to as ‘Wi-Fi’ or simply ‘wireless’.
-It’s similar to the signals used in mobile phones and allows for the transfer of data between devices without any cables.
+The technology used in a wireless connection is usually referred to as 'Wi-Fi' or simply 'wireless'.
+It's similar to the signals used in smartphones and allows for the transfer of data between devices without any cables.

 Using a wireless connection